 Located in the heart of Stafford; off Route 1 and Coal Landing Road, Government Island offers a bit of history combined with scenic trails.
 As a designated site on the Potomac Heritage National Scenic Trail this site offers easy walking trails for all ages, including dogs.

-It was a very happy, proud, and emotional day here at Embrey Mill on Monday, November 14, 2016.
+On Monday, November 14, 2016.
 The Goodrich family, Army Sgt.
-Timothy Goodrich, his wife Jacqueline, daughter Lucy, 8, son Tag, 4, and service dog Maci, were welcomed by a large crowd of Embrey Mill residents, Stafford County officials, and representatives of both Newland Communities and all of the builders at Embrey Mill.
+Timothy Goodrich, his wife Jacqueline, daughter Lucy, 8, son Tag, 4, and service dog Maci, were welcomed by a crowd of Embrey Mill residents, Stafford County officials, and representatives of both Newland Communities and all of the builders at Embrey Mill.